You can take a look back at last year’s gear here:

 WD Sentinel DX4000 – Thanks to the cloud and a decent broadband connection, I have now pretty much eliminated this device, although I still maintain it in a very minor capacity.
 Unless it completely fails, i doubt I will ever get rid of it and it does make a good place to store back ups of things like photos.

 Amazon Kindle – Still have this but it has now largely been superseded by the iPad mini for reading books.
 I still love my Kindle but if I can have one less device then I’m going to take that option. so for now, the Kindle has been relegated as a backup.

-Xbox One S – Still use it to watch YouTube, Netflix and Amazon video but now playing more games thanks to the release of the latest Call of Duty game.
+Xbox One S – Still use it to watch YouTube, Netflix and Amazon video but now playing more games thanks to Minecraft Dungeons and Call of Duty game.